juglab/napari-denoiseg/docs/documentation.md

 - `U-Net residuals`:
 Predict deep residuals internally.
 - `Learning rate`:
-The learning rate influences the speed of convergence.
+The starting learning rate influences the speed of convergence.
-- `Train loss`:
-Loss used during training: mean average error (mae) or mean squared error (mse).
-- `DenoiSeg pixel %`:
+- `N2V pixel %`:
 Percentage of patch pixels to be masked.
-- `DenoiSeg manipulator`:
-Masking methods.
-- `DenoiSeg radius`:
+- `N2V radius`:
+Neighborhood radius of the n2v manipulator.
+- `Denoiseg α`:
-Parameter of the `DenoiSeg manipulator`.
+Weight of the denoising in the loss.
-- `Split channels`:
+- `Relative weights`:
-Train a single network per channel when checked.
+Relative weights of the three segmentation classes (background, foreground, border).

 ### 5 - Training